mvvrus/ActiveSession/MVVrus.AspNetCore.ActiveSession/README.md

         }
 ````

-2.Bind the value of the path segment to the parameter of the GET request handler for the target Razor Page, the binder class being specified via `[ModelBinder]` attribute:
+2.Bind the value of the path segment to the parameter of the GET request handler for the target Razor Page, the binder class being specified via `[ModelBinder]` attribute, the C# code snippet also provides a previously mentioned example of obtaining an existing runner via the IActiveSession interface:

 **Pages\SequenceShowResults.cshtml**
 ````